 Help us and our vendors go green by bringing your own bags.
 For extra credit bring your reusable coffee mug.

-While some vendors have the ability to accept credit cards through square up cash is still king of the farmers market.
+Many of our vendors have the ability to accept credit cards through Square Up, but cash is still king at the farmers market.

 Free water and sunscreen can be found at the Info Tent.